-Events that are instantaneous in band A may map to activities that have duration at some lower band B with a finer granularity.
-A key property of a band is the precision it defines for its time scale.
-This requires the activity associated with event E (in band A) to have a maximum duration of ρ (the precision of band A-as measured in band B).
-An illustration of a three band system with the mapping of events to activities is shown in Fig. 1.
+Events that are instantaneous in band A (say) may map to activities that have duration at some lower band with a finer granularity - we will denote this lower band as B. A key property of a band is the precision it defines for its time scale.
+This requires the activity associated with event E (in band A) to have a maximum duration of $\rho$ (the precision of band A - as measured in band B).
+An illustration of a three band system with the mapping of events to activities is shown in Figure 1.
 As noted earlier, the start and end of an activity are themselves represented as events.

 The link between any two bands is expressed in terms of each band's granularity and precision.
 Usually the finer of the two bands can be used to express these two measures for the broader band.
 Where physical time units are used for both bands these relations are straightforward.
-For example a band with a granularity of an hour and a precision of two minutes is easily linked to a band with a granularity of ten seconds and precision of half a second.
+For example a band that is defined to have a granularity of an hour with a precision of two minutes is easily linked to a band with a granularity of ten seconds and precision of half a second.
 The granularity relation is a link from one time unit (1 hour) in the higher band to 360 units in the lower band.
 The precision of one minute means that a time reference at the higher band (e.g., 3 o'clock) will map down to the lower band to imply a time reference (interval) between 2.59 and 3.01.
 In general, two bands are said to be ordered if the precision of one band is larger then the granularity of the other.

-If an event, e, maps to an activity, a, then that activity has a unique signature event, sign(a), which corresponds to e in the lower band.
+If an event, e, maps to an activity, a, then that activity has a signature event, sign(a), which corresponds to e at the lower level.
 Behaviours are extended with activities.
-The mapping preserves the precedence relation between two higher band events e1 and e2 by requiring that the signature events of their corresponding activities a1 and a1 in the lower band are similarly related, i.e. $sign(a1) \leq sign(a2)$.
+The mapping preserves the precedence relation between two high-level events e and f by requiring that the signature events of the activity e is mapped to precedes the signature event of the activity f it is mapped to.